 Currently Blood Memory has teamed up with Hull Dance 'Time of Our lives' 2020/21, this is an online project mentoring young artists from Hull and Yorkshire.
 Devising live dance online and collaborating with musician Georgia Jakubiak to engage families & community groups.
 This work allows people to reflect on experiences over the pandemic and uses movement as a positive way to communicate with others and look forward to a better future.

 In 1998, Emma graduated from NSCD with a Bachelor Arts Hons Dance Degree.

-Emma has 20-years professional experience as a dancer, teacher, choreographer, and previous Artistic Director of Ascendance based in Leeds.
+Emma has 22-years professional experience as a dancer, teacher, choreographer, and previous Artistic Director of Ascendance based in Leeds.
 Emma has performed in: number 1 hit ‘sweet like chocolate’; Seven Sisters (site-specific); Ascendance Rep Company working with Gary Clarke (site specific): Gerry Turvey at Tate Gallery and Leeds City Gallery, to name few.
 Commissions include: Phoenix Dance Theatre residency, Doncaster University in 2013, and FlashMob ‘Who R you talking to?’, a 6-week project for Online Safeguarding and West Yorkshire Police, received newspaper and online coverage.

 In 2016-2017, Emma connected with international partners: Pina Bausch Foundation, Wuppertal, and PACT arts organisation in Essen, Germany, also delivering a degree student placement.
-Emma has received an open invitation back.

 Emma was chosen for mentorship with One Dance UK 2015-2016, with mentoring from Beth Cassani and Yorkshire Dance.
 This allowed Emma to trial initial stages of Blood Memory, performing work at Yorkshire Dance and Kirstall Abbey, performing to families and reaching 5000+ people.